Select Page

 The Length of the Berlin Wall

-The Berlin Wall stretched approximately 155 kilometers (96 miles) in total.
-It encircled West Berlin, running through the heart of the city and cutting off its western parts from East Germany.
+The Berlin Wall was erected and was about 155 Km 96 miles in length in total.
+It surrounded West Berlin and greatly penetrated its territory passing through the very center of the city and isolating its western districts from East Germany.

 The Path of the Berlin Wall